 Additionally, make sure you have emergency service numbers available in case a car accident occurs or your vehicle stalls out.

-Greg Monforton and Partners would like to wish readers safe holiday travels and a happy holiday season!
+The team of personal injury lawyers and support staff at Greg Monforton and Partners would like to wish readers safe holiday travels and a happy holiday season!